 - a.
 Eligibility elements that require documentation (the use of self-attestation is only temporary until documentation is obtained) include: - i.
 U.S. Citizenship or authorization to work in the United States - ii.
 Social Security Number - iii.
+Age

+Program: WIOA Youth Section: 5-10 Page 9 Subject: Eligibility Effective Date: 10/19/2 20 Rev. 10/8/24

-Age - iv.
+- iv.
 Selective Service Registration - v.
 Low Income Status - vi.
 Other categories as deemed necessary where self-attestation is not acceptable by CT DOL or under federal law - b.
-Participants are provided with a deadline, not to exceed 30 days, to submit the required documentation.
 Program provider staff assist the participant to obtain the documentation, to the extent possible.
-Documentation of required eligibility elements must be obtained prior to enrollment in training and/or program exit.
+Documentation of required eligibility elements must be obtained prior to enrollment in training and/or program exit. - c.

-Program: WIOA Youth Section: 5-10 Page 8 Subject: Eligibility Effective Date: 10/19/20 Rev. 7/1/23

-- c.
 If it appears that the applicant does not have the resources to pay for the required documentation, Supportive Services can be used to pay for the expenses related to obtaining required WIOA eligibility documentation as long as the participant is otherwise eligible and self-attests to program eligibility.
 See CWP WIOA Youth Supportive Services policy. - d.
 If eligibility documentation subsequently proves that the individual is ineligible for WIOA or if the documentation is not acquired before the exit date, CWP is notified immediately.

-Program: WIOA Youth Sections: 5-15 Pag ge 1 Subject: Barriers - Documentation and Recording Effective Date: 07/01/20
+Program: WIOA Youth Sections: 5-15 Page 1 Subject: Barriers - Documentation and Recording Effective Date: 07/0 )1/20